Partial Global Recovery in the Elastic Travel Time Tomography Problem for Transversely Isotropic Media: Introduction

-The eigenvalues in transversely isotropic elasticity will generally not have multiplicity; however two of the eigenvalues will tend to be similar, much like the $s$ wave speeds in isotropic elasticity, so these will be called the $qSH$ and $qSV$ wave speeds, while the remaining will be like the $p$ wave speed and will be called the $qP$ wave speed.
+The eigenvalues in transversely isotropic elasticity will not always have multiplicity for all $(x,\xi)$, i.e. it is possible for the three eigenvalues $G_1(x,\xi)$, $G_2(x,\xi)$, and $G_3(x,\xi)$ to be distinct at some $(x,\xi)$.
+However, two of the eigenvalues will tend to be similar, much like the $s$ wave speeds in isotropic elasticity, so these will be called the $qSH$ and $qSV$ wave speeds, while the remaining will be like the $p$ wave speed and will be called the $qP$ wave speed.
 We thus let $G_{qP}(x,\xi)$, $G_{qSH}(x,\xi)$, and $G_{qSV}(x,\xi)$ denote these eigenvalues.
-These functions can be explicitly described: if we fix a point $x$ and choose coordinates $(x_1,x_2,x_3)$ so that $\overline{\xi}(x)$ aligns with the $dx_3$ axis, and we write $(x,\xi)\in T^*\mathbb{R}^3$ in the canonical coordinates (i.e. $\xi = \sum_{i=1}^3{\xi_i\,dx_i}$), then
+These functions can be explicitly described: assuming the background metric is the Euclidean metric, if we fix a point $x$ and make an orthogonal change of coordinates $(x_1,x_2,x_3)$ so that $\overline{\xi}(x)$ aligns with the $dx_3$ axis, and we write $(x,\xi)\in T^*\mathbb{R}^3$ in the canonical coordinates (i.e. $\xi = \sum_{i=1}^3{\xi_i\,dx_i}$), then